Aincvy/aincvy.github.io/periphery/黑苹果的几次安装记录/index.md

 *以下引用上面教程原文*

->Unfortunately many features in macOS are outright unsupported with AMD and many others being partially broken.
+&gt;Unfortunately many features in macOS are outright unsupported with AMD and many others being partially broken.
 These include:
->
+&gt;
->- Virtual Machines relying on AppleHV
+&gt;- Virtual Machines relying on AppleHV
->  - This includes VMWare, Parallels, Docker, Android Studios, etc
->  - VirtualBox is the sole exception as they have their own hypervisor
->  - VMware 10 and Parallels 13.1.0 do support their own hypervisor, however using such outdated VM software poses a large security threat
+&gt;  - This includes VMWare, Parallels, Docker, Android Studios, etc &gt;  - VirtualBox is the sole exception as they have their own hypervisor &gt;  - VMware 10 and Parallels 13.1.0 do support their own hypervisor, however using such outdated VM software poses a large security threat
->- Adobe Support
+&gt;- Adobe Support
->  - Most of Adobe's suite relies on Intel's Memfast instruction set, resulting in crashes with AMD CPUs
->  - You can disable functionality like RAW support to avoid the crashing: [Adobe Fixes](https://gist.github.com/naveenkrdy/26760ac5135deed6d0bb8902f6ceb6bd)
+&gt;  - Most of Adobe&#39;s suite relies on Intel&#39;s Memfast instruction set, resulting in crashes with AMD CPUs &gt;  - You can disable functionality like RAW support to avoid the crashing: [Adobe Fixes](https://gist.github.com/naveenkrdy/26760ac5135deed6d0bb8902f6ceb6bd)
->- 32-Bit support
+&gt;- 32-Bit support
->  - For those still relying on 32-Bit software in Mojave and below, note that the Vanilla patches do not support 32-bit instructions
+&gt;  - For those still relying on 32-Bit software in Mojave and below, note that the Vanilla patches do not support 32-bit instructions
->  - A work-around is to install a [custom kernel](https://amd-osx.com/download/kernel.html), however you lose iMessage support
+&gt;  - A work-around is to install a [custom kernel](https://amd-osx.com/download/kernel.html), however you lose iMessage support
->- Stability issues on many apps
+&gt;- Stability issues on many apps
->  - Audio-based apps are the most prone to issues, ie. Logic Pro
->  - DaVinci Resolve has been known to have sporadic issues as well
+&gt;  - Audio-based apps are the most prone to issues, ie. Logic Pro &gt;  - DaVinci Resolve has been known to have sporadic issues as well

 N卡的话， 则是因为在mac上没有驱动， 只能使用老旧的 webDriver，所以不推荐。